jordan-dimov/jordan-dimov/README.md

 ### Ask me about...

 - Python.
 Haha.
+Or FastAPI.
 Or Django.
-- AWS (my favourite services are Fargate and Aurora)
+- AWS (my favourite services are ECS / Fargate, Lambda and RDS / Aurora)
 - PostgreSQL
 - Accounting software.
 I don't like any of the existing accounting software offerings, so I built my own.
-It's now used by accounting forms preparing and submitting the accounts for thousands of UK businesses.
+It's now HMRC approved and used by accounting firms handling the accounts for thousands of UK businesses.
 - Any other kind of business software.
-- The Mandarin language
+- The Mandarin language (I am a student)
+- The Arabic language (also a student)
 - The purpose of life

 <!--